Immune-Mediated Polyarthritis In Dogs

 It can be upsetting to learn that your dog has contracted a disease like IMPA, but with the proper veterinary care and the help of supplements like Flexpet, your dog can continue to live a long, fulfilling life.

 SINGLE BOTTLE- Excellent way to get started on our formula!
-The FlexPet® bottle contains 60 tablets of our exceptional FlexPet formula!
+The Flexpet® bottle contains 60 tablets of our regular strength Flexpet formula!
 A 30 day supply and you should start seeing signs of improvement with your pet’s Joint Health!

 Ordering and Customer Service: